 If you’re a seasoned traveler, then you may wonder just what to do after a long-haul flight.
 And I know you’ve taken one.
-You know, the ones that lead to the type of pain and suffering that results from a modern form of torture known as the long haul flight (okay it’s not waterboarding but it’s annoying), like the one I took to Seoul, South Korea (one of my least favorite long haul flight destinations), which was over twelve hours long.
-I mean the flight seems to drag on and on like you have crossed into some eternal space-time continuum.
+You know, the ones that lead to the type of pain and suffering that results from a modern form of torture known as the long haul flight (okay it’s not waterboarding but it’s annoying), like the one I took to Seoul, South Korea (one of my least favorite long-haul flight destinations), which was over twelve hours long.
+I mean I had my long-haul flight essentials but the flight seemed to drag on, kind of like you crossed into some eternal space-time continuum.
 Throw in some screaming babies and a rather rotund person next to your right and you have what I like to refer to as a living hell masked as a luxurious vacation.
 My body will literally recoil in disgust as it begins to slowly disintegrate from lack of use.
 And don’t forget the added necessity of being an Olympic hurdler as you leap over five people every time

 you need to use the bathroom (and I love LOTS of diet coke so you do NOT want to sit next to me during a flight.
 That’s why I usually try to score an aisle seat.
 I wanna be like, “Please sure, I always pee some more”).

 After all this, you emerge from the plane exhausted, achey, smelling of dragon breath and looking like something that someone dragged out of the black lagoon after about a thousand years of decay.
 On top of all that, your joints scream in protest and you literally feel like an eighty-year-old woman who needs her hover round scooter (mine better have a bell and rainbow streamers for added swag) just to make it off the plane.